Article

 State unemployment insurance (SUI) in Missouri is an employer-funded program which provides a vital safety net for individuals who find themselves unemployed due to unforeseen circumstances.

-SUI in Missouri is charged on a taxable wage base of $10,000 per employee.
-Rates vary based on the sector and the employer's experience rating.
-However, new employers in 2024 pay 2.376%, except non-profit organizations, who pay 1%.
+SUI in Missouri is charged on a taxable wage base of $9,500 per employee.
+Rates range from 0% to 9% according to your sector and experience rating for the preceding year.
+However, new employers in 2025pay 2.376%, except non-profit organizations, which pay 1%.

 You can manage and pay SUI on behalf of your employees via the state's secure online portal.
 For more information on paying unemployment insurance, you can visit the Missouri Department of Labor and Industrial Relations website.